18F/foia-recommendations/schemas.md

 the Portal if it is machine-readable.
 Having it in a single, standard file makes it easier to collect this information across agencies and components.

-Our research has shown that users often find additional requirements for FOIA submission confusing and burdensome.
+Our research has shown that requesters often find additional requirements for FOIA submission confusing and burdensome.
 We hope that by having agencies include supplemental information about the requirements, it will help inform requesters and allay any concerns.

 This flow diagram illustrates how the metadata file is used for submission: